 Lenses and infrared photography

 Another consideration is that not all camera lenses are suitable for infrared photography.
 Older lenses in particular tend to show a hot spot at the center of the frame, especially at wide aperture settings.
 Before converting your camera you should check and see if there are any reported problems with the lenses you intend to use with it.
-Kolarivison have a comprehensive list of infrared compatible lenses.
+Kolarivison have a comprehensive list of.

 Another option, if you don’t want to convert a camera to infrared, is to buy an infrared filter that blocks out visible light and just lets infrared light reach the camera’s sensor.
 The Hoya R72 filter is a great option and not very expensive, especially if you have smaller lenses.
 It blocks wavelengths below 720nm, just like a 720nm infrared conversion.